Bryton Mellott: Chicago Flag Burner Files Lawsuits Over Arrest

 — Juxhin Çela???????? (@JuxhinCelaEU) July 6, 2016

 The United States Supreme Court struck down flag burning laws in some states in separate rulings in both 1989 and 1990.
 The court ruled flag desecration is a constitutionally protected form of free speech as guaranteed by the First Amendment.
-Arrest for desecration of the flag area rare.
+Arrest for desecration of the flag is rare.

 The Supreme Court ruling struck down a flag burning law in Wisconsin in the 1990s.
 A Missouri flag desecration law was ultimately repealed after an extensive court battle and will no longer be effective after the end of this month.
 Despite the United States Supreme Court ruling, approximately 40 states still have flag burning laws on the books.